AnirudhG07/AnirudhG07/README.md

 - I like to do research.
 As a hobby, I like to do command line tools dev and customising them more and more here and there!
 - I am a UG and trying my best to do as much as I can.
 - I am currently working on AutoTA, making Yazi Plugins and supporting it all the way, and learning Rust!
-- I am not funny at all, cause my jokes are nerdy and that too bad.
+- "I am funny to chosen, randomly selected (with a nerd-biased probability distribution) individuals."

 I sometimes write some blogs about my work and interests, check them out at: https://anirudhg07.hashnode.dev
 <br>